Sign PDF documents

 Time-stamp signatures

-Time-stamp signatures provide evidence that a document existed at a specific time, and that the content of the document has not changed since that time.
-Often, time-stamp signatures are used to "re-sign" a previously signed document to confirm that it remains unchanged.
-The time-stamp is provided by an independent, trusted time-stamp authority.
+Time-stamp signatures provide evidence that a document existed at a specific time and hasn’t changed since.
+You can use time-stamp signatures to “re-sign” a previously signed document to confirm that it remains unchanged.
+An independent, trusted time-stamp authority issues the time-stamp.

 Learn how to apply a digital time-stamp to a PDF document with a time-stamp signature.